A Payne-Whitham model of urban traffic networks in the presence of traffic lights and its application to traffic optimisation: Surrogate models parameters

 \section{Surrogate models parameters}

 In our study, we used the Python \code{scikit-learn} package to evaluate multiple regression models with carefully chosen hyperparameters to identify the most effective surrogate model for our multi-output prediction task.
 We included four different models: Linear Regression, Support Vector Regression (SVR), Multi Linear Perceptron (MLP), and Random Forest.
+For each of the models, we employed a 5-fold cross-validation approach and used the Halving Grid Search algorithm \cite{jamieson2016non} to find the optimal hyperparameters.

 For the Linear Regression model, we employed the default configuration provided by the \code{LinearRegression} class, which does not require hyperparameter tuning.

 The \code{SVR} model was configured with an epsilon of 0.01 and a polynomial degree of 3, utilizing an extended cache size of 800 MB to accommodate larger datasets.
 The hyperparameters tuned were the kernel type (\code{rbf} and \code{sigmoid}), the gamma parameter (0.5 and 0.6), and the regularization parameter \code{C} (0.86 and 0.88).
 These parameters were selected to explore different kernel functions and their respective complexities, ensuring a thorough investigation of the model’s flexibility and generalization capabilities.